The Singles Network Ministries

 DONNA: “I like my independence and prefer to be alone.
 I can do what I want and go where I want.
 I love it.”

 “I hear you, Donna,” I thought to myself.
 “I am right there with you, girl.”
 I have always loved living alone, too.
 I know many folks hate it, but I loved it like her.
-I also love not having to ask any man if I can buy this or that, tell them when I will be home, where or when I am traveling somewhere, etc. But with this lifestyle CAN also come a lack of accountability.
-As I listened to Donna, I wondered if she was using this independence to do more for God, or was it more about control?
+I also love not having to ask any man if I can buy this or that, tell them when I will be home, where or when I will be traveling, etc. But with this lifestyle CAN also come a lack of accountability.
+As I listened to Donna, I wondered if she was using this independence to do more for God, or if it was more about control.

 Several years ago, my dad passed away, and my mom hated living alone.
-So long story short, we decided to buy a home together.
+So, the long and short of it is, we decided to buy a home together.
 We both agreed it would be a great solution as we could split finances, hold each other accountable, and share life's burdens.
 Well, to be honest, at first, it was a lot harder than I thought it would be.
 I have had to make a lot of sacrifices.
 Like Donna, I have

 Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms (1 Peter 4:10).